• Skip to primary navigation

 Layer 1: Credibility Signals (15 seconds)

-• Modern, professional design (not flashy, just current)
+• Modern, professional design

-• Clear description of who you are and what you do
+• Clear description of services and expertise

 • Immediate evidence of relevant experience